 All Music majors and Music minors must audition in order to be admitted to the Music program.

 Priority for scholarships is given to high performing new and transfer students who declare a music major.
 Talented non-majors are also encouraged to apply for a scholarship.
 Scholarship awards may be up to full tuition and lesson fees.

 Scholarship recipients are expected to perform in two designated music department ensembles every semester, and must enroll for private lessons in the music department.

 Live auditions are strongly encouraged.
 In lieu of a live audition, students may submit a high-quality video (DVD, VHS) or sound recording (CD, audiocassette tape) for consideration (video is preferred).

-Audition Day Parking Information: The lots surrounding the Fine Arts building require a parking permit.
+Audition Day Parking Information: The lots surrounding the Buchanan Center for the Performing Arts building require a parking permit.
 There are also a few parking meters located on the north and the west sides of the building.
 For complete parking information, and to find maps of campus parking, please visit the Transit and Parking Services site.

 Brass Scholarship Recommendation - Dr. Scott Meredith, Coordinator

 Keyboard Scholarship Recommendation - Dr. Theresa Bogard, Coordinator